Process Verification vs Process Validation: What’s the Difference?

 What you need to remember here is that process verification requires some sort of quantitative proof that specifications have been met.
 In the simplest terms, if you specified that a part should be exactly 20 mm in length, you could verify that by measuring the parts that your process produces against the specification of 20 mm.

-What is process validation according to the QSR?
+What is process validation?

 FDA defines process validation as “establishing by objective evidence that a process consistently produces a result or product meeting its predetermined specifications.”